EternityForest/Acorns/README.md

 In addition to that, acorns aims to provide a runtime layer that gives you the kind of configurability you might expect from a Linux box.

 Try it out with the REPL example sketch, and be warned there's probably bugs and the API isn't stable yet.
+To print the value of an expression, just begin it with =.

+Open th serial monitor and try:
+`=lorem()`

 ## License